LamaM13/LamaM13.github.io/_posts/2019-09-07-Data Science Projects.md

 title: Data Science Projects
 ---

-This page includes the projects and achivments I did in every week during the Data Science Bootcamp.
+ This page includes the projects and achivments I did during the Data Science Bootcamp.
 ---

 ### Projects